 In addition, journalists who cover court cases sometimes upload court documents too, and you can read some of them there.
 See for e.g., Eriq Gardner at Hollywood Reporter, lawandcrime.com, Deadline Hollywood, Dominic Pattern, Robert Barnes and Ann E. Marimow at Washington Post, Josh Gerstein at Politico, Khorri Atkinson at Axios and so on.

 As always, I hope you found this installment helpful and empowering.
 I also hope How to Legal gives you an appreciation and respect for the ethical judges, lawyers, all the officers of the court, who live by their oaths, and stand firm against corruption.

 Thank you for being a part of a solution to combating the fake news online crisis so we can focus on fixing real problems.

 On that note, let’s shift to another musical interlude and take a break before moving on to the next How to Legal.

 This time for me, it’s Eurythmics, Annie Lennox, Dave Steward’s “Would I Lie to You?”
-What about you?
 See Eurythmics.com for more of their music.
 What’s your music pic?

 If you have learned something and you would like to show support for my efforts to make the Internet a safer and more honest place you may send donations here.
 Thanks.